October 22, 2018

 When I’ve thought about returning to this subject, I’ve set aside, mentally, some of the earliest puppetry exposure and fascination of my experience as a kid — in part because there isn’t much in it that seems remarkable.
 The puppetry itself certainly isn’t anything special in retrospect.
 With Darrell’s recollections in view here, however, something there beginning in early experience comes to seem worth taking notice of.

 Particularly striking, for me, the contrast between the puppet-employing young-adult pied pipers who figure in our respective memories.
 I’m only about a half-decade younger than Darrell, and the broadly North-American-evangelical church cultures we’re from, though pretty different as to ancestral paths of evolution, are in many ways convergent both in their surface features and the changing structure of community cohesion underlying — largely perhaps as function of a common sort of relationship to still-advancing wider late-twentieth-century western white prosperity.
 And there were, naturally, in the communities I belonged to, adults ‘returned’ like Ken and Sharon from one expression or other of hippie experiment.
-As a cohort, though, these young adults were further along in shedding that perceived baggage of their coming-of-age — more fully re-integrated — when I was coming to pre-teen impressionability than when Darrell had.
+As a cohort, though, these young adults were further along in shedding that perceived baggage of their coming-of-age — more fully re-integrated — when I was coming to pre-teen impressionability than when Darrell had been.
 They were acquiring first houses and kids and so on.
 There was another wave of young-creative-&-cool coming up after them, moreover.

 In the mid-’70s I was in the first years of primary school — at a school attached to the church we belonged to, in fact, established only a couple of years before.
 Churches like ours all over the country had begun building schools for themselves in the wake of desegregation and federally-curtailed ‘prayer in schools.’
 At our church — ‘Independent, Fundamental’ (still proclaimed, as of most recent Google drive-by, on the brick sign at the road) — men and boys kept hair trimmed off their ears, women and girls wore skirts, and there were no electric guitars.
 In my home (a block and a half away from the church) there was no television.
 ‘Separation from the world’ and nostalgia for a world apparently only very recently lost were thoroughly intertwined, a single sensibility.
 In this atmosphere of protection and retreat from (among other things) popular culture’s leading edge, a traveling show in town — that is, at church — might be expected to register large in the consciousness of a kid like me, and it did.